caj50/caj50.github.io/Analysis Tutorials/MA10207BT10/index.md

 Looking only at positive values of $x,y$ (which we can do since we are searching for $x$ and $y$ in this problem), our two constraints $$\lvert x - y \rvert < \delta \;\; \text{and} \;\; \lvert x + y \rvert \geq \frac{1}{\delta}$$ suggest we try $x = \frac{1}{2\delta}$ and $y = x + \frac{\delta}{2}.$ Then $$\lvert x - y \rvert = \frac{\delta}{2} < \delta, \;\; \text{and} \;\; \lvert x + y \rvert = \frac{1}{\delta} + \frac{\delta}{2} \geq \frac{1}{\delta}.$$ So, we have found an $\epsilon_0>0$ such that for any positive $\delta$, we have found $x,y$ with $\lvert x - y \rvert < \delta$, and $\lvert f(x) - f(y) \rvert \geq \epsilon_0.$ This shows that $f$ is not uniformly continuous.
 </div></div>\EndKnitrBlock{example}

 However, all hope is not lost.
-In fact, using the Mean Value Theorem, we can recover a result linking differentiability and continuity!
+In fact, using the Mean Value Theorem, we can recover a result linking differentiability and uniform continuity!

 \BeginKnitrBlock{proposition}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-proposition" custom-style="TheoremStyle" id="prp:prop3"><span class="prp:prop3" custom-style="NameStyle"><strong>(\#prp:prop3) </strong></span><p>Let $f:[a,b] \to \mathbb{R}$ be continuous on $[a,b]$ and differentiable on $(a,b).$ If $f$ is differentiable on $(a,b)$ with bounded derivative, i.e. $\exists L > 0$ such that $\lvert f'(x) \rvert < L \;\;\forall x \in (a,b)$, then $f$ is uniformly continuous.
 </p></div>\EndKnitrBlock{proposition}